 Columnist Jasmin Ashton on hiding, accentuating or down-right accepting your best/worst features.

 It may just be the lens through which I view it, but Melbourne is largely a youth-oriented city.
-Young adults seem to be the majority of people out in the city at almost any point during the working day, with the ‘grown-ups’ squirreled away in their offices and the high school kids locked away in their classrooms while we have unopposed free reign of the city streets.
+Young adults seem to be the majority of people in the city at almost any point during the day, with the ‘grown-ups’ squirreled away in offices and high school kids locked away in classrooms, while we have unopposed free reign of the city streets.

-As part of this youth culture, it seems as if every second person is in some way on display and commanding attention through their appearance — defining themselves as part of a subculture or aesthetic, or simply expressing their individuality.
-Envy-inducing fairy floss hair, stunning haircuts that seem to defy both logic and gravity, and fashion so daring it has people down Collins Street stopping mid-sentence on their iPhones to gape.
+As part of this youth culture, it seems as if every person is commanding attention through their appearance — defining themselves as part of a subculture or aesthetic, or simply expressing their individuality.
+Envy-inducing fairy floss hair, stunning haircuts that seem to defy both logic and gravity, and fashion so daring it has people stopping mid-sentence to gape.

 It’s safe to say the act of such self-presentations are largely about attention and identity, defining who you are and setting yourself apart from the masses.

-I used to have a rather morbid hobby as a teenager, most likely reflective of my small-town paranoia about ‘stranger danger’.
-It involved mentally constructing a short description of strangers in the street and essentially filling in the blanks of a Crime Stopper ad.
-How tall they are, what they look like, defining characteristics, hair colour, etc. (Yes, I’m fully aware I used to be excessively weird.
+I used to have a morbid hobby as a teenager, most likely reflective of my small-town paranoia about ‘stranger danger’.
+It involved mentally constructing a short description of strangers in the street, essentially filling the blanks of a Crime Stopper ad.
+Height, defining characteristics, hair colour, etc. (I’m fully aware this hobby is weird.
 I clearly missed my calling as a Private Investigator.)

-The odd part was that when I tried to turn this technique on myself I struggled come up with my ‘defining characteristics’.
+When I tried to turn this technique on myself I struggled come up with my ‘defining characteristics’.
 After much self-reflection, I rested with ‘fat, tall, and brunette’.
 These descriptions have applied to me my entire life.
 Other people had dramatic hair, tattoos, piercings, or generally ‘cool’ quirks or personality trait.
-But my number one visual identifier was my body, which took me a while to accept was okay.
+But my number one visual identifier was my body, which it took a while for me to accept as okay.

-Coming to terms with these physical traits is like when you lose your mum in a shopping centre and have to start asking around for her.
-You’re forced to think from an outsider’s perspective: you don’t know what she bloody looks like, she’s just ‘mum’.
+Coming to terms with these physical traits is similar to when you lose your mum in a shopping centre and have to ask around for her.
+You’re forced to think from an outside perspective: you don’t know what she looks like, she’s just ‘mum’.
 She looks like home and familiarity.
-But right now she needs to be described as tall, wearing a red dress with her brown hair in a ponytail if you’re ever going to see her again.
-(Or you just do my trick and walk around saying, “She’s almost identical to me, but shorter and twenty years older.”)
+But right now she needs to be described as tall, wearing a red dress, with brown hair in a ponytail, if you’re ever going to see her again.

 Everyone is visible in different ways, and some people make choices to control their most visible features — whether it be by hiding or accentuating them.
 It means we have the ability to define ourselves rather than be subject to what we cannot control.
 It’s all about power over yourself — it’s the one thing you should have above all else.